The big question on every startup’s mind for 2021 – TechCrunch

 It would be easy to dismiss these movements as small and inconsequential.
 But, as my colleague and fellow Equity co-host Danny Crichton pointed out this week, “sometimes the most important changes in venture and startups more generally have come from lowering that last bit of friction to action.”

-Lowering friction feels like the mantra we all need to enter 2021 with.
+Lowering friction feels like the mantra with which we all need to enter 2021.

-I already have hope that innovation will come from a more diverse set of people, whether it’s in a hacker house for undergraduate women or a student-founded service that matches undergraduate students to non-profits.
-So, as we enter the new year — and bear with me here – I urge you to be optimistic.
+I already have hope that innovation will come from a more diverse set of people, whether it’s in a hacker house for undergraduate women or a student-founded service that matches undergraduate students to nonprofits.
+So, as we enter the new year — and bear with me here — I urge you to be optimistic.

 The last year in tech hasn’t left people exhausted and hopeless, it’s left them energized and ready.

-Will second time be the charm for Qualtrics?
+Will the second time be the charm for Qualtrics?

 When SAP announced that Qualtrics was getting spun out in July, the full-circle moment made the Equity podcast crew jump to our mics with guesses around why.
 Now, months later, there’s a new S-1 filing, and more to color in.
 Alex Wilhelm broke down the Utah-based unicorn’s numbers, noting that it’s the second time Qualtrics has filed.